 Virtually all Pacman frogs available in the United States are captive bred, which is great.
 Even so, their wild populations are ranked as Least Concern according to the IUCN Red List.

-Speaking of dry areas, did you know that in the wild these frogs spend several months each year buried in the dirt?
+Speaking of dry areas, did you know that in the wild Pacman frogs spend several months each year buried in the dirt?
 The frogs do this, as you probably suspected, to protect from desiccation (drying out).
 It’s called estivation.

 When Pacman frogs sense drier conditions, they’ll start producing layers of transparent “skin” which seals them inside a membrane that prevents them from losing much moisture.
 They can remain in their “cocoon” for months with no adverse affects.
 As soon as water is re-introduced, they tear out of the membrane.